thosgood/this-weeks-finds/markdown/151-200/week182.md

 1/n + 1/m = 1/2 + 1/E.

 An Egyptian fractions problem!
-It\'s obvious that this can only have solutions if 1/n + 1/m \> 1/2.
-And interestingly, all the solutions of this inequality do indeed correspond to Platonic solids\... at least if n,m \> 2.
+It's obvious that this can only have solutions if 1/n + 1/m > 1/2.
+And interestingly, all the solutions of this inequality do indeed correspond to Platonic solids... at least if n,m > 2.
 Here they are:

     (n,m) = (3,3)        tetrahedron
     (n,m) = (3,4)        octahedron